McFunston/JDFTools/README.md

 # JDFTools

-A setof tools for cataloging Heidelberg Signa Station JDF files (layouts for printing jobs).
+A set of tools for cataloging Heidelberg Signa Station JDF files (layouts for printing jobs).